roytang/blog/content/posts/2017/01/the-simplest-code-that-can-do-the-job.md

 		pickle.dump(all_series, handle, protocol=pickle.HIGHEST_PROTOCOL)
 </pre>

-(Above code _probably_ gives you an idea what kind of files I&#8217;m sorting&#8230;)
+(Above code _probably_ gives you an idea what kind of files I&'m sorting&#8230;)

-As an added benefit, I didn&#8217;t need to design any database schemas or tables or whatnot, pickle just lets me serialize the map as-is and reload it later from disk without any hassle.
+As an added benefit, I didn&'t need to design any database schemas or tables or whatnot, pickle just lets me serialize the map as-is and reload it later from disk without any hassle.

-I guess my lesson here was: don&#8217;t over-complicate things when something simple will work fine.
+I guess my lesson here was: don&'t over-complicate things when something simple will work fine.
 Write the simplest code that can do the job.